Separate names with a comma.

 Man I'm always forgetting to put those pesky landing gear down.

 "The drag created by the wheels reduced the speed of the plane to 230 knots instead of 500 knots, and it also restricted the plane’s climb, flying at a low altitude of 24,000 feet compared to the usual altitude of 37,000 feet."
+Would trigger questions?

 You don't have the necessary permissions to use the chat.